-Real estate investments (both direct and indirect) are carried out by the specialized Group real estate asset manager that is involved in the following initiatives that aim at limiting/eliminating the potential adverse impact of investments on sustainability factors:
+Real estate investments (both direct and indirect) are carried out by the specialized Group Real Estate Asset Manager that is involved in the following initiatives that aim at limiting/eliminating the potential adverse impact of investments on sustainability factors:

-- 1. Counterparties screening: consideration of controversies and/or business sectors as relevant in the ESG assessment; the screening takes place on counterparties defined as buyer, seller or co-investors. - 2.
-Sustainable due diligence: acquisitions undergo environmental/ sustainable due diligence (SDD) in order to measure the weighted performance of each building9.
+- 1. Counterparties screening: consideration of controversies and/or business sectors as relevant in the ESG assessment; the screening takes place on counterparties defined as buyer, seller or co-investors and applies also to tenants. - Sustainable due diligence: acquisitions undergo environmental/ sustainable due diligence (SDD) in order to measure the weighted performance of each building.
 The outputs of these checks are embedded in the due diligence for informational purposes and for consideration alongside other factors in the investment decision making process. - 3.
 Data analytics: implementation of a data analytics project covering across 11 European countries.
 Existing utilities consumption data are collected and centralized in a digital platform, which automatically calculates CO2 emissions and monitors their evolution. - 4.
 Green Leases: proposition of a new "Standard Green Lease Clause", each time a lease with a tenant is (re)negotiated.
-This clause allows to obtain at minimum the tenants' utility consumptions on a regular basis, so that actions can be taken to improve the management, buildings and the CO2 footprint. - 5.
-Physical risk analysis: impact analysis of the portfolio in order to geo-localize the assets and to map out the physical risks related to global warming, in line with the TCFD (Task Force on Climate-related Financial Disclosures) Recommendations10. - 6.
+This clause allows to obtain at minimum the tenants' utility consumptions on a regular basis, as well as an enhanced commitment on sustainability, so that actions can be taken to improve the management, buildings and the CO footprint. - 5.
+Physical risk analysis: impact analysis of the portfolio in order to geo-localize the assets and to map out the physical risks related to global warming, in line with the TCFD (Task Force on Climate-related Financial Disclosures) Recommendations and with the EU Taxonomy assessment framwork. - 6.
 Transition to a low-carbon economy: reduction of portfolios' emissions and more broadly, the low-carbon transition.